Live Call Routing

 Associate Multiple Services with a Live Call Routing Number

 You can associate up to nine services with a single Live Call Routing number.
-This creates a phone tree-like structure, which prompts the caller to select an option.
-When dialing in, an automated voice will announce, "Press 1 for Nagios Critical.
-Press 2 for Datadog Alerts… etc." Depending on the caller's selection, LCR will connect them the appropriate response team.
-If the caller does not make a selection, the greeting will loop three times and then end the call.
+This creates a phone tree structure that prompts the caller to select an option.
+When dialing in, an automated voice announces "Press 1 for Nagios Critical.
+Press 2 for Datadog Alerts." and so on.
+Depending on the caller's selection, LCR connects them to the appropriate response team.
+If the caller does not make a selection, the greeting loops three times and then ends the call.

-To change the order in which services announce (most critical first, for instance), you can rearrange the list of services on a routing number's Edit screen.
+To change the order in which services are announced — most critical first, for example — rearrange the list of services on the routing number's Edit screen.

 Troubleshooting Guide